 So when I saw it in season recently, I wanted to create a red papaya salad to showcase its honey sweetness.
 With smoky charred corn and a tangy lime dressing, this red papaya salad delivers a pop of tropical flavours that is great for summer entertaining.
 And with a little twist by using baby gem lettuce cups to help scoop the charred corn salsa, you have crunch and freshness all in one bite!

-How to Make Chilli Charred Corn and Red Papaya Salsa
+How to Make Red Papaya Salad with Chilli Charred Corn

 How to Grill Corn